The Strength of Single-Family Rental as an Investment

 The foundation of SFR durability lies in long-term demographic and lifestyle trends that consistently support demand.

-• Remote and hybrid work: As working from home has become more common, demand has risen for larger homes in suburban and secondary areas, which has directly strengthened single-family rental portfolios.
+• Remote and hybrid work: With working from home becoming widespread, interest has grown in larger properties located in suburban and secondary markets, a shift that has directly reinforced single-family rental portfolios.

 Supply Limitations and Asset Replacement Expenses